 - One or more full backups have to be made before you activate synthetic backup.

-To enable the new feature, create a new image-based plan.
+To enable this feature, create a new image-based plan.
 Select the block-level checkbox when configuring a particular plan.
-Then select the Synthetic full backup check box.
+Then select the Synthetic full backup checkbox.

 The synthetic image will display under the Backup Storage tab.